 - (Onshore LNG): An expansion for the Świnoujście Polskie LNG Terminal in the Western Pomeranian Province was completed in January 2022, raising annual capacity from 5 bcm/y to 6.2 bcm/y.
 A second expansion to be completed by 2023 has been contracted for the value of $483 million, which should bring the total regassification capacity of the terminal to 8.3 bcm/y.

 - (FSRU): in June 2022, the Polish Minister of Climate and Environment, Anna Moskwa, announced plans to double the Gdansk FSRU terminal capacity, bringing it to 12 bcm/y.
 If the polish company GAZ-SYSTEM takes a positive final investment decision, the terminal should be operational in 2027/2028.
+The Czech and Slovakian governments are interested in accessing up to 6 bcm of Poland's gas delivery capacity.

 A new pipeline named the Baltic Pipe, connecting Norway to Poland via Denmark, is in the final stages of construction and should be running at full capacity – of 10 bcm – from October 2022.